 The following congressional testimony addresses this.

-In the testimony of Peter R. Breggin, M.D., Director, International Center for the Study of Psychiatry and Psychology before the Subcommittee on Oversight and Investigations Committee on Education and the Workforce US House Of Representative September 29, 2000
+of Peter R. Breggin, M.D., Director, International Center for the Study of Psychiatry and Psychology before the Subcommittee on Oversight and Investigations Committee on Education and the Workforce US House Of Representative September 29, 2000

 Parents throughout the country are being pressured and coerced by schools to give psychiatric drugs to their children.
 Teachers, school psychologists, and administrators commonly make dire threats about their inability to teach children without medicating them.

 They sometimes suggest that only medication can stave off a bleak future of delinquency and occupational failure.
 They even call child protective services to investigate parents for child neglect and they sometimes testify against parents in court.
 Often the schools recommend particular physicians who favor the use of stimulant drugs to control behavior.
 These stimulant drugs include methylphenidate (Ritalin, Concerta, and Metadate) or forms of amphetamine (Dexedrine and Adderall).

 My purpose today is to provide to this committee, parents, teachers, counselors and other concerned adults a scientific basis for rejecting the use of stimulants for the treatment of attention deficit hyperactivity disorder or for the control of behavior in the classroom or home.

 I. Escalating Rates of Stimulant Prescription Stimulant drugs, including methylphenidate and amphetamine, were first approved for the control of behavior in children during the mid-1950s.
 Since then, there have been periodic attempts to promote their usage, and periodic public reactions against the practice.
 In fact, the first Congressional hearings critical of stimulant medication were held in the early 1970s when an estimated 100,000-200,000 children were receiving these drugs.